ganeti/ganeti/doc/design-shared-storage.rst

 ``VOL_CNAME``
   The human readable name of the disk (if any).
 ``VOL_SNAPSHOT_NAME``
-  The name of the volume's snapshot to be taken.
+  The name of the volume's snapshot.
   Available only to the `snapshot` script.
 ``VOL_SNAPSHOT_SIZE``
-  The size of the volume's snapshot to be taken.
+  The size of the volume's snapshot.
   Available only to the `snapshot` script.

 All scripts except `attach` should return 0 on success and non-zero on